A lot of people struggle with tracking calories and macros (protein, carbs and fat) and hitting their ideal macro targets every day.

 Absolutely not!

-My original best selling book, Burn the Fat, Feed the Muscle is founded on macro based nutrition (see on Amazon here).
+My original best selling book, Burn the Fat, Feed the Muscle is founded on macro based nutrition.

-And my newer ebook, The Burn the Fat Feed the Muscle Guide To Flexible Meal Planning is also based primarily on macro based nutrition (see at BurnTheFat.com)
+And my newer ebook, The Burn the Fat Feed the Muscle Guide To Flexible Meal Planning is also focused primarily on macro based nutrition (see at BurnTheFat.com)

 The fact is, calculating calories and macros and then creating meal plans to fit those daily targets always has been the best way to guarantee consistent and reliable improvements in body composition (less fat, more muscle).